humanitec-architecture/example-library/README.md

 1. **A particular folder** (and all of its subfolders) is integrated **at a particular position inside a particular page** of the docs.
     - All folder content is recursively displayed on that page, with subfolders becoming section headers.
 See the [content organization rules](#organize-content) below for details.
-    - If you add content underneath folder that is already integrated into the docs, or modify content in that folder, then those changes - when merged into `main` - will be reflected in the developer docs in their next build.
+    - If you add content underneath a folder that's already integrated into the docs, or modify content in that folder, then those changes when merged into `main` will be reflected in the developer docs in their next build.
 2. **An individual example file** is integrated **at a particular position inside a particular page** of the docs.

 Individual parts of this library can therefore be displayed on different pages throughout the developer docs.
-It is also possible to display examples more than once, or to display just a specific subset (subfolder) as part of a page to help illustrate a point.
+It's also possible to display examples more than once, or to display just a specific subset (subfolder) as part of a page to help illustrate a point.